rogerkeays/fluent/README.md

 Extension methods are useful for cases where you can't (or don't want to) add methods to a class or subclass.
 Commonly, such methods are called "utility methods", but in most other programming languages, you would just call them "functions".

-*fluent* is implemented as a `javac` compiler plugin and has no runtime dependencies.
+*fluent* is implemented as a `javac` compiler plugin and has no runtime dependencies. *fluent* works by transforming the abstract syntax tree during compilation, so the resulting class file is identical to writing native static method calls.
 It requires JDK 9 or above.

 ## Quick Start